adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/a node.js & express.md

 ```

 - `createServer` method of http module used to create a new web server
-- _event handler_ is registerd to the server
+- _event handler_ is registered to the server
   - It is called every time an HTTP request is made to the server's address http://localhost:3001/
   - This means that whenever someone visits the site, that function is called
 - Request is responded to with status code 200
   - _Content-Type_ header set to _text/plain_
   - Content of site to be returned set to 'Hello World'
-  - This is because the server return plain text, which the browser will automatically want to display
+  - This is because the server returns plain text, which the browser will automatically want to display
     - There are other content types that do other things, for example _text/html_ will render as HTML onto the browser
 - Last lines of code bind the http server assigned to the `app` var, to listen to HTTP requests sent to port 3001
 - In this course backend server will offer raw JSON data to front end
-  - Change server to return hardocded list off notes in JSON format:
+  - Change server to return hardcoded list of notes in JSON format:

 ```js
 const http = require('http')